wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 First line: `nntot`, the number of nearest neighbours belonging to each k-point of the Monkhorst-Pack mesh

-Subsequent lines: `nntot`$\times$`num_kpts` lines, ie, `nntot` lines of data for each k-point of the mesh.
+Subsequent lines: `nntot`$\times$`num_kpts` lines, i.e., `nntot` lines of data for each k-point of the mesh.

-Each line of consists of 5 integers.
+Each line consists of 5 integers.
 The first is the k-point number `nkp`.
-The second to the fifth specify it's nearest neighbours
+The second to the fifth specify its nearest neighbours
 $\mathbf{k+b}$: the second integer points to the k-point that is the periodic image of the $\mathbf{k+b}$ that we want; the last three integers give the G-vector, in reciprocal lattice units, that brings the